Frequently Asked Questions – FAQ

 Research

-It is impossible to give a general answer as research technicians have different work descriptions; please talk to your head of unit about your needs.
+It is impossible to give a general answer as research technicians have different work descriptions; please talk to your head of division about your needs.

-You talk to the head of your unit who will direct you to the right person.
+You talk to the head of your division who will direct you to the right person.

 That cost is already covered by the overhead.